poohsinghi/EcommerceApp/README.md

 # EcommerceApp

-### A Ecommerce App for buy items using DAI (a decentralized cryptocurrency built on Ethereum)
+### A Ecommerce App for buying items using DAI (a decentralized cryptocurrency built on Ethereum)